 There are a few elementary things you can do to ensure that you receive a totally respectable grade in this course.
 These things may seem simple and obvious, but it's sometimes surprising how few students seem to get this right:

-- Show up to all of the course sessions, on time.
+- Be present.
+Show up to all of the course sessions, on time.

-- Communicate with your professor beforehand if you must miss a session.
+- Be responsible.
+Communicate with your professor beforehand if you must miss a session.

-- Submit all of the Deliverables, on time.
+- Be diligent.
+Submit all of the Deliverables, on time.

 - Follow instructions: do all parts of the Deliverables, paying careful attention to seemingly trivial requirements (such as categorizing your blog posts correctly, formatting your code properly, giving your blog post a title in the requested format etc.).

 There are also some things you can do to earn a really great grade in this course:

 - Make interesting, novel, provocative work that's well-crafted.
 And document it well.